-MKY44-MC01A processes the accesses by the MCW (Motion Control Word) and MAW (Motion Answer Word) starting from lower addresses.
-For example, if there is a instruction specifying the target coordinate as "5000" in MCW0 and there is a operation start instruction to the target coordinate in MCW1, MKY44-MC01A will start toward the coordinate of "5000".
+MKY44-MC02A processes the accesses by the MCW (Motion Control Word) and MAW (Motion Answer Word) starting from lower addresses.
+For example, if there is a instruction specifying the target coordinate of AX0 as "5000" in MCW0 and there is an operation start instruction to the target coordinate of AX0 in MCW1, MKY44-MC02A will start AX0 toward the coordinate of "5000".

-Conversely, if there is a operation start instruction to the target coordinate in MCW0 and there is a instruction specifying the target coordinate as "5000" in MCW1, MKY44-MC01A will start toward the previously set coordinate.
+Conversely, if there is an operation start instruction to the target coordinate of AX0 in MCW0 and there is a instruction specifying the target coordinate of AX0 as "5000", MKY44-MC02A will start AX0 toward the previously set coordinate.
 Then, it will update the register of the target coordinate to "5000" in preparation for next start.
-In this manner, the former and the latter are different in their intentions of instructions for axis operation.
+In this manner, the former and the latter are different in their intentions of instructions for AX0.